rory-wagner/portfolio/README.md

 # ABOUT

 Simple Vue app to display my own portfolio.

-This is open source.
-Anyone is allowed to copy this for their own portfolio or fork and use it as a template.
+The purpose of this is for others to also show off their own portfolio by forking this and using it as a template.

 # SETUP